-Natasha is a postgraduate student at the University of Queensland currently undertaking a PhD with postdoctoral researcher Ivan Kassal.
+Natasha is a former postgraduate student at the University of Queensland under the supervision of Ivan Kassal.

-Her research focusses on energy transport in natural and artificial light-harvesting systems.
+Her research focussed on energy transport in natural and artificial light-harvesting systems.
 Current accepted theories of electron transfer in molecular systems describe the transfer rate of localised charges, but fail when applied to system with delocalised charges.
-She is creating a theoretical framework to describe the quantum mechanical effects of delocalisation on the rate of electron transfer in molecular systems.
+She was creating a theoretical framework to describe the quantum mechanical effects of delocalisation on the rate of electron transfer in molecular systems.

-Natasha hopes to produce a theory that describes the effect of delocalisation on electron transfer.
-She will also describe the quantum mechanical effect of delocalised electron transfer on light harvesting systems.
+Natasha hoped to produce a theory that describes the effect of delocalisation on electron transfer.
+She also described the quantum mechanical effect of delocalised electron transfer on light harvesting systems.
 This will lead to a better understanding of how such delocalisation can be exploited in engineered quantum systems.

 Qualifications: